-Members of the League of Minnesota Cities Insurance Trust (LMCIT) spend about $2.5 million per year on land use claims, representing about 22 percent of all liability costs.
-The average cost of a land use claim is $35,000, more than 85 percent of which is spent to cover defense costs.
+Land use can be complex—and expensive.
+LMCIT members spend nearly $2.6 million per year on land use claims, and the average cost of a claim is $51,000.
+Of that total, almost 90 percent is spent to cover defense costs.
 In other words, these claims generally are not about paying damages to someone but rather about paying for legal defense of the city.

 Qualifying member cities earn a savings of as much as $3,750 per land use claim.
-Cities that do not meet the training requirements will pay a greater rate for each land use claim.
+Cities that do not meet the training requirements will have a greater co-pay for each land use claim.

-The website-based training is designed to make land use decisions less confusing, and will help cities avoid expensive land use claims and lawsuits.
+The website-based training is designed to make land use decisions less confusing, as well as help cities avoid expensive land use claims and lawsuits.
 Cities can qualify for the incentive at any time by meeting the training requirement, at which point the city will receive an endorsement.
 Any land use claims made against the city after the city gets the endorsement will qualify for the savings.

 The incentive is available on an ongoing basis to all member cities that certify at their renewal that all the following city officials successfully completed the training:

 Land Use Litigation Coverage

 Litigation relating to a city's land use regulation decisions, development and redevelopment activities, franchising, or city enterprise operations can be very expensive.
 LMCIT has developed a specialized approach to cover this type of litigation.
 The LMCIT Liability Coverage Guide explains land use litigation coverage.

 View the LMCIT Liability Coverage Guide (pdf) (see Section III-J)